micheles/papers/PITCHME.md

 **This talk is not about micro-optimizations**

+- profiling is essential to find bottlenecks like slow operations in inner loops, @color[grey](but I do that 1-2 times per year)
 - we do not have full control on the source code, which is very often user-contributed
-- profiling is essential to find bottlenecks like duplicated operations in inner loops, @color[grey](but I do that 1-2 times per year)
 - what really makes the difference is using the @color[green](right library) and the right @color[green](architecture / data structures)